Posted: by Bronte

 The Fire: Website and Marketing

 Now comes the hustle.
-Creating a website online that you can begin posting and selling your digital art is the number one priority.
+Creating a digital art download business website online that you can begin posting and selling your creations is the number one priority.
 You will need a name, logo, and style for your site that is all your own and complements your digital artwork.
 Whether or not you decide to build your site on your own or you use a pre-built platform that helps you put it together, make sure that each aspect and page helps to drive your branding.